-For Trevor, it’s micromanaging.
-He has always known that this was a growth weakness of his, and he consciously and consistently puts systems and accountabilities in place to keep this at bay.
+For Trevor, our Chief Entrepreneurial Officer, it’s micromanaging.
+He has always known that this was a weakness of his, hindering his business's growth, and he consciously and consistently puts systems and accountabilities in place to keep this at bay.

 To succeed in Phase 2, we have to empower and support the team around us.
 We call this:

-We focus on Management Engineering through a very Financial Lense.
-As your outsourced Chief Financial Officer (CFO), we help execute your vision through a very strict and structured entrepreneurial operating system called Traction.
-It’s extremely important to note that your organization's finance chair must coordinate with all parts of your organization in both goal setting and ongoing accountability.
-We execute this through annual retreats, quarterly goal-setting (Rocks), monthly KPIs, weekly scorecards, and daily huddles.
+We focus on Management Engineering through a very Financial Lens.
+As an outsourced Chief Financial Officer (CFO), we help execute our vision through a very strict and structured Entrepreneurial Operating System called EOS®.
+It’s extremely important to note that an organization's finance chair must coordinate with all parts of your organization in both goal setting and ongoing accountability.
+We execute this through annual retreats, quarterly goal-setting, monthly KPIs, weekly scorecards, and daily huddles.

-If you want to succeed through the ups and downs of this entrepreneurial journey, we must intentionally build a true organization that runs interdependently with the CEO or Visionary.
+If you want to succeed through the ups and downs of this entrepreneurial journey, we must intentionally build a true organization that runs interdependently with the vision of the Chief Entrepreneurial Officer.